LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • You gain a +2 bonus to AC while you are wielding a separate melee weapon in each hand.
 • You can use two-weapon fighting even when the one-handed melee weapons you are wielding aren’t light.
 • You can draw or stow two one-handed weapons when you would normally be able to draw or stow only one.
+• You can add your ability modifier to the damage of your offhand attack.

 ### Fell Handed